loda-lang/loda-programs/programs/oeis/list2.md

 * [A109804](http://oeis.org/A109804) ([program](109/A109804.asm)): Cumulative sum of initial digits of (n base 6).
 * [A109808](http://oeis.org/A109808) ([program](109/A109808.asm)): a(n) = 2*7^(n-1).
 * [A109857](http://oeis.org/A109857) ([program](109/A109857.asm)): Next 2n-1 odd numbers in decreasing order followed by next 2n even numbers in decreasing order.
+* [A109883](http://oeis.org/A109883) ([program](109/A109883.asm)): Start subtracting from n its divisors beginning from 1 until one reaches a number smaller than the last divisor subtracted or reaches the last nontrivial divisor < n.
+Define this to be the perfect deficiency of n.
+Then a(n) = perfect deficiency of n.
 * [A109900](http://oeis.org/A109900) ([program](109/A109900.asm)): The (n,r)-th term of the following triangle is T(n)-T(r) for r = 0 to n.
 The n-th row contains n+1 terms.
 T(n) = the n-th triangular number = n(n+1)/2.
 Sequence contains the sum of terms at a 45-degree angle.
 * [A109921](http://oeis.org/A109921) ([program](109/A109921.asm)): a(2n) = prime(n). a(2n+1) = sum of composite numbers between prime(n) and prime(n+1).
 We define a(1) = 1.
 * [A109952](http://oeis.org/A109952) ([program](109/A109952.asm)): Degrees Centigrade for which Fahrenheit is a prime.